St Laurence and All Saints Church, Eastwood: The organ

 The church organ is situated in one of the arches pierced into the north wall.
 It is a small two-manual pipe organ by Rushworth and Dreaper, from 1925, which was originally in Wesley Hall, Westcliff-on-Sea.
 It was installed in St Laurence by Martin Cross in 1976 who restored it in 2004.

 Churchyard

 The churchyard contains war graves of two service personnel of World War I and eight of World War II.

 Expansion of London Southend Airport

-The London Southend Airport has a fairly short runway which prevents the use of large aircraft at the same time as other airports around London are congested.
+London Southend Airport has a fairly short runway which prevents the use of large aircraft at the same time as other airports around London are congested.
 It was even shorter before an expansion in 2011–2012.
 The proximity of the church to the end of the runway historically created difficulties for the airport operation and plans to expand the capacity of the airport, causing the airport operator to put forward several proposals, including complete demolition of the church or moving it to a new location away from the airport's safety zone.